ppy/osu-wiki/wiki/Tournaments/o!AOT/1/en.md

    - Seed 9 - 16 will be identified as a **high seed team.**
    - Seed 17 - 24 will be identified as a **mid seed team.**
    - Seed 24 - 32 will be identified as a **low seed team.**
-5. Each group in group stage is consist of: 1 top seed, 1 high seed, 1 mid seed, and 1 low seed team.
+5. Each group in group stage consists of: 1 top seed, 1 high seed, 1 mid seed, and 1 low seed team.
 6. However, for top seed team, their group will be placed as follows:
    - Seed 1 will be placed in Group A
    - Seed 2 will be placed in Group H